Bl4omArchie/CyberViz/README.md

-# TODO
+# Goals

+v0 to v1 :
-Done :
+- streamlit dashboard :
-- define a dataset and a dataset collection
+    - drag and drop ✅
-- create the main class for dataset collection management (Cyberviz)
+    - page for dataset ✅
+    - dataset manipulation 🚧
-- define CSV type for load(), preview() and metadata()
+- cyberviz framework for csv and pcap ✅
+- dataset analytic 🚧

-Todo :
+TODO :
+- Fix graphical bugs for pages
-- add more methods for data viz on CSV dataset
+- Improve dashboard for dataset manipulation
-- define PCAP type
-- more type checking and tests

 # Sources